wp-plugins/amazon-link/readme.txt

 First Release

 == Upgrade Notice ==

+= 1.7 =
+Updgrade if you are having problems installing the ip2nation database

 = 1.6 =
 Upgrade to support the 2 new amazon associates site, and address ip2nation bug.